Camberwick Green, Trumpton and Chigley

 Right :-

-And pic 2 is how the Pottery frontage looked for the remaining 12 episodes.
+Pic 2 is how the Pottery frontage looked for the next 12 episodes.

-Less cluttered without the telegraph poles and also less of the mound in view.
+Less cluttered.No telegraph poles, and less of the mound in view.

 No bumper,headlights or plates.